coxmi/toast/README.md

 ## Templates

-At its most basic, a template is a simple js file with some exports.
+A template is just a simple js file with some exports.

 `pages/latest.js`: